 Last weekend I finally saw the documentary What Would Jesus Buy? on DVD.
-It follows the crusade of “Reverend Billy” and the “Church of Stop Shopping Gospel Choir” during this past Christmas season as they traveled cross country spreading a message of anti-commercialism, support for local businesses, and hairspray.
+It follows the crusade of “Reverend Billy” and the “Church of Stop Shopping Gospel Choir” during this past Christmas season as they traveled across the country spreading a message of anti-commercialism, support for local businesses, and hairspray.
 Well, the hairspray was more method than message, but I digress.

 But flamboyant showmanship aside, what spoke to me as an activist was the group’s persistence in the face of a seemingly insurmountable obstacle.
 Americans love to shop.
 The opening of the documentary shows footage of customers trampling each other at midnight on Black Friday in their race to get the best deals before everyone else.
 Everyone wanted either a Wii or an X-Box374rt43gh-something-or-other.
 And if they couldn’t bring it home THIS CHRISTMAS, they might as well not come home at all.